alhog/Exotix/README.md

 ```

 The visualization for commercial electricity prices reveals that the New England and Pacific census divisions exhibit higher prices compared to other regions, suggesting potential high energy demand from the commercial sector in these areas.

-Absolutely, let's continue with the regional energy demand analysis by examining the industrial and transportation sectors.

 **Industrial Sector Energy Demand**